 #17 – Does Cleaning Repel Bed Bugs?

 Bed bugs aren’t attracted to dirt, they’re attracted to hiding spots.
-As a result, cleaning won’t get rid of these pests, but it can reduce their potential hiding spots to make detection and extermination easier.
+As a result, having a clean home won’t get rid of these pests.
+Of course, it can reduce their potential hiding spots to make detection and extermination easier.

 Related: How to Identify Bed Bug Poop